-We make close links with parents/carers through home visits (prior to COVID-19 restrictions), regular communication, parent’s evenings, phonics meetings, ‘stay and play’ sessions, picnics, ‘ClassDojo’, ‘Tapestry’ and via the school website or Facebook page.
+We make close links with parents/carers through home visits (prior to COVID-19 restrictions), regular communication, parent’s evenings, phonics meetings, ‘stay and play’ sessions, picnics and via the school website or Facebook page.
 Both of the schools and Little Learners settings have a close partnership.
 We share good practise and support transition for the children and their families.

 All staff take the time to get to know each child well and find out about their interests and their home life.
 We value what children have to say and encourage them to share their experiences with us when they feel confident to do this.
 Through observations of the children in play and monitoring the areas of provision, we make alterations to our provision as necessary.
 This enables us to continue to meet the needs and interests of the children.
 If an area within our continuous provision is no longer being used or is less popular, we discuss ways to enhance this provision as a staff and also involve the children in decision making.
 This supports the children in taking ownership of their learning environment.

 Summative assessment, using the school’s assessment tracker ‘Insight Tracker’ compares children’s attainment to age related expectations and tracks their progress, from their starting point.
 This is tracked to ensure rates of progress are at least good for all children, including vulnerable groups such as those with SEND or who are disadvantaged.
-The EYFS Lead, the assessment co-ordinator and Head Teacher closely monitor this data and regularly discuss any areas for development.
+The EYFS team and Head Teacher closely monitor this data and regularly discuss any areas for development.
 Internal and external EYFS Moderation takes place yearly to help support us in the judgements that we have made.

 For details about our phonics provision, click here